 Math Skills Improve with Math GameJuly 13th, 2017

-A great game to play during summer vacation to keep up you math skills is the Math Zone.
+A great game to play at home and to improve your math skills is the Math Zone.
 Kids happily do more math with the game than if you give them a workbook to work in.
 I played The Math Zone with one of my students just the other day and we shot a video of it so you’d know what it is like.

 Here is what Heather Jackowitz, Staff Writer, The Old Schoolhouse Magazine had to say about it.